cnp3/ebook/exercises/network.rst

   - `R1->R2->R4` and `R3->R2->R5->R4`

  Are these paths possible with link-state or distance vector routing ?
-If yes, how do configure the link weights.
+If yes, how do you configure the link weights.
 If no, explain your answer.

  Same question with virtual circuits.